Fukushima nuclear accident casualties: Summary of events

 In the intense heat and pressure of the melting reactors, a reaction between the nuclear fuel metal cladding and the remaining water surrounding them produced explosive hydrogen gas.
 As workers struggled to cool and shut down the reactors, several strongly damaging hydrogen-air chemical explosions occurred.

-Concerns about the atmospheric venting of radioactive gasses, and the occurrence of the large hydrogen explosion at unit 1 led to a 20 km-radius evacuation around the plant.
+Concerns about the atmospheric venting of radioactive gasses and the large hydrogen explosion at unit 1 led to a 20 km-radius evacuation around the plant.
 During the early days of the accident workers were temporarily evacuated at various times for radiation safety reasons.
-At the same time, sea water that had been exposed to the melting rods was returned to the sea heated and radioactive in large volumes for several months until recirculating units could be put in place to repeatedly cool and re-use a limited quantity of water for cooling.
+At the same time, seawater that had been exposed to the melting rods was returned to the sea heated and radioactive in large volumes for several months until recirculating units could be put in place to repeatedly cool and reuse a limited quantity of water for cooling.
 The earthquake damage and flooding in the wake of the tsunami hindered external assistance.
 Electrical power was slowly restored for some of the reactors, allowing for automated cooling.

 Japanese officials initially assessed the accident as Level 4 on the International Nuclear Event Scale (INES) despite the views of other international agencies that it should be higher.
 The level was later raised to 5 and eventually to 7, the maximum scale value.
 The Japanese government and TEPCO have been criticized in the foreign press for poor communication with the public and improvised cleanup efforts.
 On 20 March, the Chief Cabinet Secretary Yukio Edano announced that the plant would be decommissioned once the crisis was over.

-On 16 December 2011, Japanese authorities declared the plant to be stable, although it would take decades to decontaminate the surrounding areas and to decommission the plant altogether.
+On 16 December 2011, Japanese authorities declared the plant stable, although it would take decades to decontaminate the surrounding areas and decommission the plant altogether.